Glenpool Fire Department

 The Glenpool Fire Department serves a primary response district consisting of 45 square miles in and around the City of Glenpool.
 We provide protection for approximately 12,000 permanent residents and an estimated 40,000 visitors that travel through our city daily via US 75.

 Staffing for the agency is comprised of 15 paid and 20 volunteer firefighters.
 The department provides fire prevention, fire suppression, hazardous materials response, and technical rescue activities for the citizens of Glenpool and the surrounding area.
 Apparatus inventory includes two pumpers, one rescue pumper, one aerial platform truck and two wild land fire vehicles.
 A wide array of mission-specific equipment is carried on each of these vehicles.
 The main station is located at 14536 S. Elwood Avenue in the new Public Safety Building.
-This new facility features five bays and overhead connections for air, water and electricity, allowing more efficient maintenance and response times.
-The new station features a multi-story training tower and moveable equipment storage racks to keep our fire department in top shape and ready to go whenever needed.
+This facility features five bays and a multi-story training tower.

 The Glenpool Fire Department improved their community’s Public Protection Class by nearly 30% and received an impressive ISO re-classification of 3 in August 2011.
-The previous evaluation in 1999 produced an ISO rating of 6.
-This new rating puts Glenpool Fire Department in the top 3% of fire departments in Oklahoma for Public Protection Classification.
+This rating puts the Glenpool Fire Department in the top 3% of fire departments in Oklahoma for Public Protection Classification.
 We take great pride in offering innovative programs that reach beyond our physical borders.
 Several of our members are recognized throughout the state of Oklahoma as instructors within their respective disciplines.

 If your organization would like to schedule a tour or request a visit to your facility, please e-mail through our contact form.